a327ex/emoji-merge/README.md

 So, this is the kind of thing I want from the technology side of things.
 Could this be achieved with LÖVE?
 Maybe, I guess.
 If I release a few more successful games and make more money I could probably hire a bloke to make sure that LÖVE works everywhere and does so nicely, but, you know, if I'm going to pay anyone to code anything for me it's just not going to be to improve code that I don't own.
 And so the natural conclusion here is the same as what was described before, where the framework would be swapped for my own code and then I'd have more flexibility to do whatever, including what's needed to make sure the MMO works nicely.

 And so this is the high level overarching explanation of my why my engine code is structured the way it is.
 Now we can get into some actual detail.
-One last note before we start, though.
-Despite my code being written in Lua/LÖVE, I'm going to do my best to not get into too many language/framework specific details so that this post remains useful to the broadest set of developers possible.
-Ideally people using any language/engine/framework combo should be able to read this and take ideas from here for their own workflow.
-Sometimes I'll necessarily have to get more specific, but that won't be the goal.
-This should be read more as a "this is how I get things done" post that others can use for comparison/inspiration/curiosity rather than a step-by-step tutorial.

-Oh, and one last last note.
+Oh, and one last note.
 I am a low IQ dumb idiot retard.
 I have no professional experience in the game's industry, so take everything you read here with as many grains of salt as you have in the house.
 If you see me doing something one way and I make no mention as to why I'm not doing it in some other obviously better way, it's often the case that I simply don't know any better.
 I'm open to comments, corrections, suggestions, anything, so feel free to point things out to me if you feel like it.

 ### [Comments](https://github.com/a327ex/emoji-merge/issues/1)